ajmalik56/Generative-Agents-Local-AI-Simulation-of-Human-Behavior/README.md

 The current version of the repository works best with 16GB VRAM, and also supports <8GB VRAM edge/personal computer environments.

-# How to Use

-* The most stable model is available at https://github.com/mkturkcan/generative-agents/tree/main/notebook/Release.
-* WIP models with the latest features will be available in https://github.com/mkturkcan/generative-agents/tree/main/notebook/WIP.
-* A WIP library is available under https://github.com/mkturkcan/generative-agents/tree/main/game_simulation.

 ## Model